nikitabaldan/HCI/Smartphone app material/Smartphoneappdocument.md

 For the smartwatch, which is a simple device, we decided not to provide lots of data or difficult plots that might result not clear to the user.
 We represent only the most important variables, with a little overview of the location of the station, which is represented with a Modular Large Complication.
-The navigation of the app will be a PAGE-BASED one, with a total of 7 pages (one for each important variable + 1 for station overview).
+The navigation of the app will be a page-based one, with a total of 7 pages (one for each important variable + 1 for station overview).
 The user can swipe through the pages, and in a page representing a variable, a double tap on the radar chart can change the type of data representation the page will visualize.

 We use only two simple types of charts, given the restricted view of the device.
 RADIAL CHART
 We use it to visualize the current variable measurement with respect to a daily/montly/annual max value HISTOGRAM CHART
-Is a simple plot that can give a quick view to a short history of the variables, in order to extract possible behaviors of a certain variable
+Is a simple plot that can give a quick view to a short history of the variables, in order to extract possible behaviors of a certain variable.